Henry Meds Semaglutide Review

 • Convoluted timing for billing cycle setup and money-back guarantee

 Henry Meds offers semaglutide as an injection, oral tablet, and sublingual drops for very competitive prices.
-The company also offers other weight loss medications, including generics for Mounjaro and Saxenda.
+The company also offers other weight loss medications, including the active ingredients in Mounjaro and Saxenda.
 Our testing experience was positive in every respect but for the design of the patient portal, which would be more helpful if it was less sparse.
 We can highly recommend Henry for people interested in semaglutide, especially if they don’t want to deal with needles.

 Jump to